Xilinx/VMC_Help/AIE/DFT_Stream/README.md

 Describes the power of 2 shift down applied before output.
 For _cfloat_ data type, the value for this parameter must be zero.

 ####  Number of Cascade Stages
 This determines the number of kernels the DFT will be divided over in series to improve throughput.
-For int data types, and FFT size of 2^N, the maximum cascade length is N/2 when N is even and (N+1)/2 when N is odd.
+For int data types, and DFT size of 2^N, the maximum cascade length is N/2 when N is even and (N+1)/2 when N is odd.
 For float data type, the maximum cascade length is N.

 ### Constraints